 DR JEREMY BURGESS / SCIENCE PHOTO LIBRARY DR JEREMY BURGESS / SCIENCE PHOTO LIBRARY

 Road construction.
 Laying of the second course of a road.
-Asphalt (black) being laid on top of the aggregate sub-base (pale layer under vehicle left) of a modern road.
+Asphalt (black) being laid on top of the aggregate sub-base (pale layer visible at bottom) of a modern road.
 The sub-base consists of crushed stone and concrete which is compacted by rolling.
 Bituminous asphalt is delivered by lorry, and is spread over the surface of the sub-base using the vehicle at left.
-The asphalt layer is then flattened using a roller (right).
+The asphalt layer is then flattened using a roller (top right).
 Eventually a top wearing layer will be added to complete the road.
 Photographed during the construction of the Norwich southern by-pass in Norfolk, England.

 Model release not available.
 Property release not required.